 Always keep clean

 The haze was making it hard to view the city from the viewing platform.
 So there’s nothing much to do up here.
-We headed back and asked our driver to drove us to Wat Chedi Luang.
-We decided to have lunch somewhere before walking back to the Guesthouse which is about 12 minutes walk.
+We headed back and asked our driver to drive us to Wat Chedi Luang.
+We decided to have lunch somewhere before walking back to the Guesthouse which was about 12 minutes walk.

 We had dinner at German Hofbrauhaus and then went to catch up with Mike’s mate, Tim and Laura at Bus Bar Chiangmai.

-On our final day, before we went to the railway station, we had meals at The Good View Restaurant together with Tim and Laura.
+On our final day, before going to the railway station, we had some meals with Tim and Laura at the Good View Restaurant.
 We sat by the river, and it was a great place with a good vibe.
 They have a wide range of food options too.

 Travel Date: 18th ~ 22nd Mac 2015